johnridesabike/acutis/docs/index.md

   url: /introduction/
 ---

-Acutis is a template engine that uses pattern matching, strong typing, asynchronous templates, and template components.
+Acutis is a template language that features static typing, pattern matching, and asynchronous template components.
 It's built in [ReScript] and designed for JavaScript.
 It's comparable to engines like Mustache, Handlebars, Liquid, and Nunjucks.

 [Source code][1] | [Changelog][2]